Roche claims success against breast cancer in phase III clinical trials

 More

-How a clash with Roche exposed cracks in Switzerland’s drug pricing system
+How a clash with Roche exposed cracks in Swiss drug pricing system

 Roche points out that it is running no fewer than five clinical programmes on combinations of giredestrant in breast cancer.
 The substance is designed to prevent oestrogens from binding to their receptors, thereby interrupting or slowing the progression of cancer cells.